-Traveling Thailand can cost as little or as much as you want it to be.
-This is a country that covers all budgets!
-This is a country where you can stay in 250 THB dorm rooms or 30,000 THB luxury resort suites.
-Dig into street food for pennies or gourmet dinners for hundreds.
+Traveling around Thailand can cost as little or as much as you want it to.
+This is a country that covers all budgets, where you can stay in 250 THB dorm rooms or 30,000 THB luxury resort suites.
+Dig into street food for pennies or dine on gourmet dinners for hundreds.
 Relax on free beaches and visit inexpensive attractions or take expensive tours where your every need is catered to.